ajvsol/public-notes/JavaScript.md

 									  ```
 									- Limited usecases since it still can be called directly.
 Better to use environment variables for secrets
 							- [`Object.entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries)
+							  id:: 6377ece4-3a89-4765-b6d0-8c1620f49c11
 							  collapsed:: true
-							  id:: 6377ece4-3a89-4765-b6d0-8c1620f49c11
-								- It converts key-value pairs to arrays
+							  ((6367a177-676f-4518-ad91-4fad0759ab49))
+								- It returns an array of a given object's own enumerable string-keyed property names and values.
 								  id:: 6367a177-676f-4518-ad91-4fad0759ab49
 									- Opposite of ((6367a146-06fc-4e50-b64f-a112da9ad635))
 									- ```javascript